Patient Forms & What to Expect

 Welcome to Integrative Physical Therapy!
 As a patient, it is important that you feel comfortable with the care you are receiving and that you know exactly what to expect from us.

-Please print and complete the “New Patient Forms” prior to your initial appointment.
-We recommend that all forms be completed before your appointment; however, if you need to complete the forms in our office, we ask that you arrive at least 30 minutes early to ensure adequate time to complete.
+Please print and complete both of the “New Patient Demographic Form” and the “New Patient Subjective Form” prior to your initial appointment.
+We require that all forms be completed before your appointment; however, if you need to complete the forms in our office, we ask that you arrive at least 30 minutes early to ensure adequate time to complete.
 If the forms aren’t completed prior to your appointment time, your treatment time could be affected.

 Be sure to bring your referral paperwork (if required), as well as photo identification and insurance information.